yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 w0 = frame.width[0];   # Width of plane 0 (luma)
 h1 = frame.height[1];  # Height of plane 1 (chroma U)
 ```
-**Note:** The plane index `N` must be an literal constant.
+**Note:** The plane index `N` must be a literal constant.

 #### Absolute Pixel Reading

 Read pixels from specific coordinates and planes using the 4-argument version of `dyn()`.
-See section 7.2 for details.
+See section 8.3 for details.

 #### Absolute Pixel Writing

 Write values to specific output frame locations using the 4-argument version of `store()`.
-See section 7.2 for details.
+See section 8.3 for details.

 ## 8. Functions